 Mine subsidence is defined as lateral or vertical ground movement caused by a failure initiated at the mine level that can directly damage structures.
 Simply stated, when a mine roof or pillar of a subsurface mine collapses, it causes the ground above to sink or subside.
 A property need not be located directly over a mine to be affected by mine subsidence.
+It is extremely difficult to accurately gauge how far a property must lie from a mine to ensure that it will be unaffected by mine subsidence.
 Each subsidence event is unique and the range of ground movement is influenced by many factors.
-If a structure is located in close proximity to underground mining operations, it may be susceptible to damage by mine subsidence.
+If a home is located in the general area of underground mining operations, it may be susceptible to damage by mine subsidence.